jnichols-pdx/frupal/README.md

 After buying a tool you can approach an obstacle and decide if you want to use a tool to help remove it.
 Select y for yes and n for no. After selecting y, press return to complete the action.
+Moving up to an obstacle without an appropriate tool in the hero's inventory will break the obstacle immediately.

 Features: